American Geophysical Union: Executive directors

-While more than 40 presidents have provided scientific leadership for the AGU since 1919, operational leadership has been provided by just four individuals.
-The first was John Adam Fleming, who was elected Secretary in 1925 and changed the name of his position to General Secretary.
+While more than 40 presidents have provided scientific leadership for the AGU since 1919, operational leadership has been provided by a larger team.
+The first senior team member was John Adam Fleming, who was elected Secretary in 1925 and changed the name of his position to General Secretary.
 He served as a volunteer while working at the Department of Terrestrial Magnetism at the Carnegie Institution.
 By 1943, with the membership nearing 2,000, AGU recognized the need for a full-time professional administrator.
 The post was renamed Executive Secretary and Waldo E. Smith was hired.
 He served until 1970 and then Athelstan Spilhaus, Jr. was hired as executive director.
 Christine McEntee replaced him in 2010.
 Medals have been named after Fleming and Smith.
+The AGU leadership in 2021 included, in addition to the president, a CEO, 4 executive vice presidents, 6 vice presidents, 7 directors, and a chief digital officer.

 Recognition

 The AGU offers several awards, medals and fellowships.